Chasing Rainbows (1919)

 Gladys Brockwell in

-A WHOLE Surface "movie" stuff of little worth;
+AS A WHOLE Surface "movie" stuff of little worth; lacked

-lacked continuity of interest and several other important elements;
+continuity of interest and several other important elements; ordinary

 "CHASING RAINBOWS" is very ordinary program stuff.
 For the most part the picture is made up of the soft of "movie" stuff that gets the go-by from present-day audiences.
 Folks aren't interested in motions pictures any longer just because they are a novelty, and a picture has to have some real reason and some real backbone before it gets by these days.
 And "Chasing Rainbows" hasn't got that all-important backbone.
 It is very flimsy affair, loosely constructed, and without any real reason to extenuate for its screening.